Is Your Fibromyalgia Making Your Skin Sensitive? Here’s What You Can Do!

 It may also be helpful to switch to natural fibers like cotton for clothing; synthetic fabrics such as nylon can trap heat and worsen the condition of your rash.

-Lastly, if you’re using topical medications on your skin rash (such as corticosteroids), talk to your doctor before applying them; they could worsen if misused or without medical advice!
+Lastly, if you’re using topical medications (such as corticosteroids) for your skin rash, talk to your doctor before applying them; they could worsen if misused or without medical advice!

 Conclusion